Snakes-n-Networks/Dev-blogs/src/content/homepage/english/-index.md

 features:
   - title: "How to Create a Blog"
     image: "/images/service-1.png"
-    content: "Astroplate is a comprehensive starter template that includes everything you need to get started with your Astro project.
-What's Included in Astroplate"
+    content: "This starter template provides everything you need to kickstart your BLog Post."
     bulletpoints:
       - "[1.Click Get Started](https://github.com/ekrishnachaitanya2004/Dev-blogs)"

       - "2.Clone Your Fork"
       - "3.Add Your Blog Post"
       - "4.Commit and Push Your Changes"